penmasters/zabbix-book/docs/ch06-zabbix-templates/templates.md

 ### Exporting

-Navigate to `Configuration → Templates → Your Template → Export`, then select `YAML`.
+Navigate to `Data collection → Templates → Your Template → Export`, then select `YAML`.

 A typical export looks like: